 – 1 tbs milk

-1. in a large bowl, put the buckwheat, oat, baking powder, salt & brown sugar & mix until combined.
+1. in a large bowl, put the buckwheat, oat, baking soda, salt & brown sugar & mix until combined.
 Add in the butter, milk & egg yolk & kneed until it forms a ball.
 The dough may seem a little wet at first, but it will absorb the extra moisture when it is resting.

 2. flatten the ball of dough into a disc (this will making rolling it out easier), wrap in plastic wrap & refridgerate for an hour.